 Masters students may elect to change from the MSt. to MPhil programme or vice-versa by completing a GSO.28 form: www.ox.ac.uk/students/academic/guidance/graduate/progression.
-This application will require the support of your current (and, if necessary, future) supervisor and the approval of your college.
+This application will require the support of your current (and, if necessary, future) Special Subject tutor and the approval of your college.
 The completed application form should be submitted to the Graduate Studies Office.
 Early planning is essential due to the practicalities involved.
-Tier 4 visa holders wishing to change from the MSt. to MPhil or vice-versa should take very early advice from the Graduate Studies Office to make sure they are aware of any additional requirements associated with their visa status.
+Student visa holders wishing to change from the MSt. to MPhil or vice-versa should take very early advice from the University's Student Immigration team (student.immigration@admin.ox.ac.uk) to make sure they are aware of any additional requirements associated with their visa status.